michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 Although we now instantiate Layout passing the last letter in the diamond `Layout.forLastLetterBeing(Letter.C)`, this is irrelevant for the first test, therefore we hide this detail behind the method `def layout = layout()`.
-When testing, we should try to hide all the implementation details irrelevant for the outcome of the test, and make explicit all detail that are relevant.
+When testing, we should try to hide all the implementation details irrelevant for the outcome of the test, and make explicit all details that are relevant.
 This approach makes the test understandable, [keeping cause and effect clear](https://testing.googleblog.com/2017/01/testing-on-toilet-keep-cause-and-effect.html)
+(funny enough, I later accidentally inlined it again, but luckily the test is small enough to pose no challenge in understanding it - this rule of the least knowledge is especially useful when we have more than one input that affects output).

 We are ready to demand more from the Layout - to calculate y coordinates of the bottom letters.
 In this case the last letter is important, so we make this explicit.